Operation Solomon: Operation

 The operation was overseen by the Prime Minister at the time, Yitzhak Shamir.
 It was kept secret by military censorship.
-Operation Solomon was sped up with substantial help from the AAEJ (American Association for Ethiopian Jews).
-In 1989, the AAEJ accelerated the process of the Aliyah because Ethiopian-Israeli relations were in the right place.
-Susan Pollack, who was the director of the AAEJ in Addis Ababa, fought for Operation Solomon to happen sooner rather than later.
-Israel, which had a gradual plan for this operation, and the US were given a graphic report from Pollack that informed both countries of the terrible conditions that the Ethiopian Jews were living in.
-The organization obtained transportation like buses and trucks to have the people of Gondar quickly come to Addis Ababa.
-To get the Jews in Addis Ababa, many of the Jews that came from Gondar had to venture hundreds of miles by car, horse, and on foot.
-Some had things taken by thieves on the way, and some were even killed.
-By December 1989, around 2,000 Ethiopian Jews made their way by foot from their villages in the Gondar highlands to the capital and many more came to join them by 1991.
+Operation Solomon was sped up with substantial help from the AAEJ.
+In 1989, the AAEJ accelerated the process of the Aliyah because Ethiopian-Israeli relations were in a positive place.
+Susan Pollack, the director of the AAEJ in Addis Ababa, fought for an expedited commencement of Operation Solomon.
+Israel, which had a gradual plan for the operation, and the United States were given a graphic report from Pollack that informed both countries of the terrible conditions in which the Ethiopian Jews were living.
+The organization obtained transportation, including buses and trucks, to have the Jews of Gondar province quickly brought to Addis Ababa.
+To reach Addis Ababa, many Jews from Gondar had to venture hundreds of miles by car, horse, and on foot.
+Some Jews had their possessions stolen by thieves during their journeys, and some Jews were murdered.
+By December 1989, approximately 2,000 Ethiopian Jews made their way by foot from their villages in the Gondar highlands to the capital and many more came to join them by 1991.

-In order to accommodate as many people as possible, airplanes were stripped of their seats, and due to the low body weight and minimal baggage of the refugees, up to 1,086 passengers were boarded on a single plane.
+In order to airlift as many Jews as possible, Israeli airplanes were stripped of their seats, and due to the low body weight and minimal baggage of the refugees, up to 1,086 passengers were boarded onto a single plane.
 May 24, 1991 also happened to be a Friday, which begins the Jewish Shabbat, during which transportation is not normally used.
 This made more vehicles available for the mission, as Jewish religious law permits breaking the Sabbath traditions for saving lives.

 Many of the immigrants came with nothing except their clothes and cooking instruments, and were met by ambulances, with 140 frail passengers receiving medical care on the tarmac.
 Several pregnant women gave birth on the plane, and they and their babies were rushed to the hospital.
-Before Operation Solomon took place, many of the Jews there were at a high risk of infection from diseases, especially HIV.
-The Jews that were left behind had an even higher risk at the infection because the rate of it kept increasing.
-After a few months, around 20,000 Jews had made their way over.
-While they were there, they were struggling for basic resources like food and warmth.
+Before Operation Solomon took place, many Ethiopian Jews were at a high risk of infection from various diseases, particularly HIV.
+Jews left behind in Ethiopia were at increased risk of infection due to rising rates of HIV.
+After a few months, approximately 20,000 Jews had made their way over.
+While they were in Addis, they were struggling for basic resources like food and warmth.
 They thought they would see their families right away.

-Upon arrival, the passengers cheered and rejoiced.
+Upon arrival in Israel, the passengers cheered and rejoiced.
 Twenty-nine-year-old Mukat Abag said, "We didn't bring any of our clothes, we didn't bring any of our things, but we are very glad to be here."

 Operation Solomon airlifted almost twice as many Ethiopian Jews to Israel as Operation Moses.
 Between 1990 and 1999, over 39,000 Ethiopian Jews entered Israel.